Motif 30: Yearning

 This motif is almost identical to one of first musical ideas to appear in Tristan und Isolde, where it is usually called Desire motif

-Amfortas.
-In the case of Kundry, like the Flying Dutchman she is unable to find rest because of her curse, which has somehow caused her to become dominated by the sorcerer
+and Amfortas.
+In the case of Kundry, like the Flying Dutchman she is unable to find rest because of her curse, which has somehow caused her to become dominated by the

-are prominent and intwoven in the second act.
+chromatic motives are prominent and interwoven in the second act.